 Chocolate Mousse Filling

-You only need three ingredients to make this best chocolate mousse recipe— egg yolks, chocolate, and cream.
+You only need three ingredients to make this best recipe— egg yolks, chocolate, and cream.
 That’s it.
 (And no added sugar!)

 Chocolate: I like to use high quality baking chocolate.
 It has a higher cocoa content and less sugar making it the perfect choice for this rich chocolate mousse.
 If you don’t have baking chocolate you can use dark chocolate or semi sweet chocolate chips.